Good sports coaching communication skills are vital to the success of your business.

 Development programmes are very keen on asking coaches (those still training and those who are already qualified but are improving their skills) to ‘give a presentation’.
 These coaches may be given a few ideas about what to include in this presentation but no help is given on how to say it.

 For some reason it is considered important for a coach to be able to give a presentation but no one offers any help or guidance.
+There is generally very little help when it comes to sports coachig communication.

 As a coach you are there to help improve an athletes performance, if you criticize with no explanation you are helping no one.
 Remember though, to keep these explanations as simple as possible.